rauldpm/ChatbotTFG/README.md

 ## Repository structure

-- See the [Contribute](https://github.com/rauldpm/ChatbotTFG/wiki/Repository-structure) wiki page of the repository.
+- See the [Repository structure](https://github.com/rauldpm/ChatbotTFG/wiki/Repository-structure) wiki page of the repository.

 ## Deploy the chatbot